Absolute Ceiling:

 Optimal performance is achieved in a zero-sideslip condition, which results in the fuselage being aligned with the relative wind.

 The use of a yaw string can demonstrate zero-sideslip.
-A yaw string is a piece of string or yarn approximately 18″–36″ in length, taped to the windshield or the nose near the windshield.
+A yaw string is a piece of string or yarn approximately 18″–36″ long, taped to the windshield or the nose near the windshield.
 In a zero-sideslip condition, the relative wind will cause the string to align with the airplane’s longitudinal axis.
 The string will position itself straight up the center of the windshield.

 Each engine’s descending propeller blade will produce greater thrust than the ascending blade when the airplane is operated under power and at positive angles of attack.